TextBox — Smart UI JavaScript API

 "auto"

-<smart-text-box item-measure-mode='precise'></smart-text-box>
+<smart-text-box item-measure-mode="precise"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let itemMeasureMode = textbox.itemMeasureMode;
+const itemMeasureMode = el.itemMeasureMode;

 A getter that retrieves and returns an array containing all the list item elements (e.g., '

-• ' elements) currently present within the dropdown menu.
+' elements) currently present within the dropdown menu.
 This allows easy access to all items displayed in the dropdown for further manipulation or inspection.

 Default value